 Direct Stream indicates that the file is nearly compatible but that the only container is not supported.
 In this case, a small amount of CPU power is required to transcode the container for use with the native Plex player.

 Transcoding indicates that the native player does not support audio, video, or both.
-In this case, Plex Media Server transcodes the video, audio, or both of the media files for the native player.
+In this case, Plex Media Server transcodes the video, audio, or both media files for the native player.
 On Plex Media Server, transcoding necessitates very high or extreme CPU usage.

 How To Install Plex Media Server In Linux?